f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Software Management -> Partition Images
 ---------------------------------------

 Each chassis partition will require an F5OS software release to be specified when enabled.
 You may also upgrade chassis partitions as needed.
-Chassis partition releases are loaded into the system controllers via the **Software Management > Partition Images** GUI page.
+Chassis partition releases are loaded into the system controllers via the **Software Management > Partition Images** webUI page.
 F5OS releases are available on downloads.f5.com.

 .. image:: images/initial_setup_of_velos_system_controllers/image24.png
   :align: center